 MFC 519 Case Conference: Pragmatics and Human Communication (3 units)

 This course provides an experiential and practical demonstration of the foundational concepts presented in the first (1st) term coursework.
 Students are oriented to the practice of Psychotherapy/counseling with a focus on systemic/relational practices and a multicultural perspective.
 Additionally, students begin developing clinical skills, including establishing and understanding, confidentiality, avoiding dual relationships and handling personal information in an ethical manner.
 Throughout the course, students observe actual therapy/counseling behind a one-way mirror and participate as co-therapists with the instructor and on reflecting teams.
 Following the session, students participate in discussions with the instructor/school counselor about what has been experienced and observed.
 Communication principles and skills that enhance professional effectiveness are introduced, demonstrated and practiced.

 MFC 523 Case Conference/Practicum (3 units)

-Students continue the observational process from first semester with clients/pupils, deepening their understanding of the concepts and practices introduced in the first semester.
+Students continue the observational process from first term with clients/pupils, deepening their understanding of the concepts and practices introduced in the first term.
 Observing and participating as co-therapists and reflecting team members with a different client, students will apply their growing knowledge of theory, assessment and diagnosis.
 Students will begin to explore their personal functioning, that is their awareness of their impact on others, both in class and as they begin their traineeships and field placements.
-Theoretical, assessment and treatment concepts presented in semester two (2) are demonstrated and applied in the clinical/counseling work with the case conference client.
+Theoretical, assessment and treatment concepts presented in term two (2) are demonstrated and applied in the clinical/counseling work with the case conference client.